 Firstly, a bit of definition – parent & child listings!

-Child listing: Child listings is the parent listing’s copy on other portals.
+- Child listing: Child listings are the parent listing’s copy on other portals.

-Note, the listing for which you click the “map listings” green button will be child listing.
+Note that the listing for which you click the “map listings” green button will be a child listing.

-So, you have mapped these listings, how does that help?
-For one, it helps us maintain rate parity between similar listings and make sure we are billing you for right number of properties.
+So, you have mapped these listings; how does that help?
+For one, it helps us maintain rate parity between similar listings and ensure we are billing you for the right number of properties.

-For you, you can change the base price and custom price on parent listing and the changes prices will be copied over to the child listings.
+You can change the base price and custom price on the parent listing, and the changed prices will be copied over to the child listings.

-To adjust base, min, or max prices.
-Click review prices for the parent listing and on the left panel, next to calendar, you will see an option to copy prices to child listing.
+Adjust base, min, or max prices.
+Click review prices for the parent listing, and on the left panel, next to the calendar, you will see an option to copy prices to the child listing.

-To copy over custom price changes, set the custom prices on parent listing and you will see the option to copy the custom prices to child listing.
-Note, this field is checked by default.
+To copy over custom price changes, set the custom prices on the parent listing, and you will see the option to copy the custom prices to the child listing.
+Note, that this field is checked by default.

 Once you’ve mapped listings together, we also don’t double charge you – billing for child listings is explained in step #4 here.